 Advantages of doing the work as a multistate effort

-Current team members represent two key basins - Mississippi River and Chesapeake Bay - that contribute to the development of significant hypoxic zones in major national water bodies.
-These two areas are also currently the focus of major federal and state efforts to remediate and prevent pollution.
+Current team members represent several key basins - Mississippi River, Chesapeake Bay, Great Lakes, and the Columbia River - that contribute to the development of significant algal blooms and hypoxic zones in major national water bodies.
+These areas are also currently the focus of major federal and state efforts to remediate and prevent pollution.
 Multi- state efforts create openings for quasi-experimental designs and comparative analysis.
 Working through a multistate team will enable the researchers to develop and test knowledge about the individual and collective actions to improve water quality across multiple ecological, cultural, political, and social contexts.
 In other words, working across regions will allow the researchers to more accurately identify triggers of behavioral change and under what conditions those triggers effect change.
 Further, many of the social scientists participating in this research have excellent case study data that are specific to their states or regions.
 Working across multiple states will allow for comparisons of these cases to identify key variables.
 To date, the opportunities and funding for across state collaboration have been limited.

 Likely impacts from successfully completing the work

 We see two broad types of impacts of this work, enhanced knowledge for academics and improved programs and decision- making for policy-makers.
 First, we envision enhanced knowledge about the triggers of behavioral change related to water resources.
 To do this, we will continue to synthesize past and current case studies across states to identify common and unique social patterns that influence individual and collective actions.
 We will develop models of the mechanisms by which these events/conditions lead to both individual and collective actions related to local water resource management.
 Using this research, we will develop formal individual, collective and multi-level models of behavior related to water resource management that can then be tested across multiple scales and regions.